Intel invests in the next wave of computing

 As video approaches 80% of all internet traffic, delivering visual content quickly and efficiently via the cloud is a top priority for service providers, according to Intel.

 To accelerate video and enable secure, remote delivery of graphic-intensive applications, Intel has introduced the Intel Xeon processor E3-1500 v5 product family.
 This combines the performance of Intel Xeon processors with the graphics power of Intel Iris Pro graphics P580.
-As Intel’s most advanced graphic processor, the product family enables service providers to pack more video streams into a single server or appliance for a minimised data centre footprint and reduced power consumption.
+As Intel’s most advanced graphic processor, the product family enables service providers to pack more video streams into a single server or appliance for a minimised data center footprint and reduced power consumption.

 Furthermore, according to Intel, the machine learning revolution is expanding insights across every form of computing - from autonomous driving to media to health - and to address this opportunity, Intel is creating a full portfolio for machine learning workloads.